-- Surface Water: sources of water pollution and their impact on aqueous environment and public health, water quality and supply, wastewater treatment;
+- Surface Waters: sources of water pollution and their impact on aqueous environment and public health, water quality and water supply, wastewater treatments;

-- Soil and Groundwater: groundwater flow, groundwater contamination and pollution, subsurface contaminants transport mechanisms, sustainable land-groundwater management;
+- Soil and Groundwater: groundwater flow, groundwaters contamination, contaminants' subsurface transport mechanisms, sustainable land-groundwater management;

-- Solid Waste: sources of solid waste, characterisation and treatment of solid waste, solid waste management;
+- Solid Wastes: sources of solid wastes, characterisation and treatment of solid waste, integrated solid waste management;

 - Air Pollution and Control: air pollutants and sources, air pollution meteorology, pollutant dispersion in the air, air pollution control.

 Select a further 30 further credit points from courses of choice

 - Numerical Simulation of Waves (EG501S) - 15 Credit Points